Brampton, North East Derbyshire: Industrial Revolution to present day

 The development of these businesses resulted in the community living along the banks of the River Hipper to grow.
 As the industrial area expanded, the community gradually shifted from being traditional agricultural labourers, and this required substantial numbers of new housing for people attracted to the area by the prospect of regular employment.
 By the end of the 18th century, the population had increased almost four-fold, settling primarily at the eastern end of the parish of Brampton and warranting the building of another parish church, St Thomas's in 1832.
 This new area was eventually known as New Brampton and later it was referred to as simply Brampton, while the village area around St Peter and St Paul's became known as Old Brampton, although officially the parish encompassing both these settlements was still named Brampton.
 Predictably, a number of public houses, inns and taverns sprang up to cater to this burgeoning population, and this developed into the modern day 'Brampton Mile', eventually growing to around 20 of these establishments spread across this distance.

 The Midland Railway opened a railway line spur called the Brampton Branch in 1873, which served a number of industries in the area.
 1892 was the beginning of a loss of territory, much of New Brampton was absorbed into Chesterfield parish and borough, with further land transfers in 1910 and 1920, to provide land for housing.
 In 1935, the southern area of Brampton parish comprising Chanderhill, Holymoorside and Holy Moor was transferred to Walton.
 Additional exchanges occurred in April 1988 with Upper Newbold/Four Lane Ends being added to Brampton, but a loss of the Loundsley Green area to Chesterfield.
-The notorious Pottery Cottage murders took place in Eastmoor during 1977, when a fugitive fleeing from the authorities held a family hostage at a local farm over several days.
+The notorious Pottery Cottage murders took place in Eastmoor during 1977, when a fugitive fleeing from the authorities held a family hostage at a local residence over several days.
 The Linacre reservoirs were made non-operational in 1995 but the site kept open and reformed into a habitat and leisure destination.

 Governance and demography

 Population

-There are 1,201 residents recorded within the parish for the 2011 census, an increase of 43 (4%) from 1,158 at the 2001 census.
+There are 1,188 residents recorded within the parish for the 2021 census, a drop (1%) from 1,201 at the 2011 census, which was an increase of 43 (4%) from 1,158 at the 2001 census.